CTPUG/pyntnclick/docs/walkthrough.rst

 Cooling the superconductor
 --------------------------

 #.
-Collect the cryo-fluid canister from the Engine Room.
+Collect an empty dishwashing liquid bottle from the Mess.
 #.
 Fill it from an empty cryo-chamber in the Cryo Chamber.
 #.
 Place it in the cryo-fluid receptacle in the Engine Room.
 #.
 The engine is now working.